I’m getting it now

 -

-Hank wasn’t trying to become a wellness detective.
-He just wanted to know why his cheeseburger wrapper suddenly behaved like military-grade nonstick technology.
-That’s the weird little doorway into this Patch.
+Hank wasn't trying to become a wellness detective.
+He just wanted to know why his cheeseburger wrapper behaved like military-grade nonstick technology.

 -

-Read the ingredient label on one product you use every day
+Read the ingredient list on one personal care product you use every day — just to see what's actually in it

-Swap one heavily scented product for an unscented alternative this week
+Swap one heavily scented product this week for an unscented or fragrance-free version

 -